Canop/hu.js/readme.md

 		strokeWidth:5, strokeLinecap:'round'
 	});

-## define
+## def

-`define` creates a SVG node, adds it to the `defs` element of the closest element of type `svg`, and gives it an automatically generated id.
+`def` creates a SVG node, adds it to the `defs` element of the closest element of type `svg`, and gives it an automatically generated id.

 This is useful for shared resources like gradients.